choudhurym/Multi-task-VL/README.md

 - 4) http://bvisionweb1.cs.unc.edu/licheng/referit/data/refcocog.zip

 ## Preparing Images:
 Since we colud not push the large volume of datasets to this repo, we provided the instructions for downloading the datasets and setting up the data directory.
+Also a directory tree has been provided into the data directory.
+Please refer to the readme.md file in the data directory.
 ```bash
 cd "data/" directory.
 mkdir images